 The true story of the Irish Immigrants of the early 1900’s

-As an international moving company with vast experience in moving people back and forth between Ireland and the USA, we think of how different it was for all the Irish emigrants back in the days of the famine and early 1900′s when they were forced to leave their homeland to seek a new life in the land of promise…”America!”
+As an international moving company that specialized in moving to Ireland, we think of how different it was for all the Irish emigrants back in the days of the famine and early 1900’s when they were forced to leave their homeland to seek a new life in the land of promise…”America!”

 For most, America was their last chance of survival and they offered themselves to the country as hard working laborers who became legendary in the construction of the big cities on the east coast, such as New York, Boston and Chicago.

 A lot of the Irish became members of the US army and Police force and to this day, have had a major influence on the orchestration and implementation of such public service offices.

 When they all moved over, they did not have the luxury of bringing their furniture or personal belongings with them.
-The international moving companies did not exist then!
+International moving companies did not exist then!

 It is reckoned that 12% of all Americans have some trace of Irish heritage in them and the worldwide celebration of St. Patrick’s Day is a testament to the strength of the Irish presence abroad and the legacy of what all those hard working exiles left for us to bask in today.